Transfer Student FAQ's

 If you are starting a course during the Summer term, you will still need to attend a START program in order to register for Fall term courses.

-A: Consult the Academic Advising listing for your college
+Consult the Academic Advising listing for your college

-A: This will vary by program, number of transfer credits, and whether you are attending part-time or full-time.
+This will vary by program, number of transfer credits, and whether you are attending part-time or full-time.
 Once a student has been admitted to OSU and paid their advance tuition deposit, the Office of Admissions will articulate the student’s transcripts.
 The student can use the articulation of credits to work with their Academic Advisor to determine their path to graduation.

-A: Oregon State University accepts college transfer work from all regionally accredited institutions.
+Oregon State University accepts college transfer work from all regionally accredited institutions.
 The amount of accepted transfer credits towards a baccalaureate degree is up to 135 lower-division quarter credits.
 Students are encouraged to work with the relevant academic unit to ensure that transfer credits meet department and college requirements for the degree.

-A: Once you have been admitted to Oregon State and paid the Advance Tuition Deposit (ATD) an articulation of all transfer coursework from regionally accredited institutions will be completed.
+Once you have been admitted to Oregon State and paid the Advance Tuition Deposit (ATD) an articulation of all transfer coursework from regionally accredited institutions will be completed.
 OSU will transfer coursework completed as Pass credit.
 Spring 2020 term transfer courses completed as Pass credit can be used to complete major-specific requirements for graduation.
 Writing and Math courses needed to qualify for transfer admissions may also be considered with a Pass grade.

 You will receive a notification by email once the articulation has been completed.
 If you are interested in how a course will transfer to Oregon State prior to enrolling, it is recommended to review the Transfer Course Search Tool.

-A: Oregon State University grants up to 45 credit hours for military education as recommended by the American Council on Education's (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services.
+Oregon State University grants up to 45 credit hours for military education as recommended by the American Council on Education's (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services.
 Students may request an evaluation of military credit by furnishing the Office of Admissions with a Joint Service Transcript (JST).

 Oregon State University will grant 1.00 quarter credit for the course HHS 241 Lifetime Fitness Lab.
 For HHS 241 credit to be granted, please submit either the DD214 or an official ACE transcript.
 Credit will also be granted if one of the following military science courses has been completed successfully: Physical Fitness, Physical Education, or Physical Conditioning.
 To receive credit, please submit an official transcript from the institution.